Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Connections to quantum gravity

 Some studies of the AdS$_2 \times R^d$ black brane solutions have focused on their response to additional {\it probe} fermions \cite{Liu1,Liu2,Liu3,Cubrovic:2009ye,Cubrovic:2010bf}.
 In particular, it was shown that probe fermions in such a geometry acquired a Fermi surface and a self energy with some similarities to the critical Fermi surface described in Section~\ref{sec:cfs2}, with a self-energy which obeyed a scaling form similar to Eq.~(\ref{flt30a}).
 But there were also significant differences from the microscopic critical Fermi surface theory of Section~\ref{sec:cfs2}: ({\it i\/}) the self energy of the probe fermions had an exponent which varied with momentum across the Fermi surface; ({\it ii\/}) the size of the Fermi surface of the probe fermions was determined by the density of the probe fermions, and did not include the large density $N_{YM}^{2a} \mathscr{Q}_{YM}$ of the Yang-Mills theory itself.
-The latter feature implies that this probe fermion black-brane strange metal is really a description of a {\it spectator\/} band of fermions \cite{SS10,Huijse:2011ef,Huijse:2011ef} scattering off a background which has a large density of low energy excitations, and the source of the breakdown of the quasiparticles does not arise from interactions between the putative quasiparticles themselves.
+There is expected to be a separate Fermi surface of the latter background fermions upon including finite $N_{YM}$ corrections \cite{Faulkner:2012gt,Sachdev:2012tj}.
+These features imply that the probe fermion black-brane strange metal is really a description of a {\it spectator\/} band of fermions \cite{SS10,Huijse:2011ef,Huijse:2011hp} scattering off a background which has a large density of low energy excitations, and the source of the breakdown of the quasiparticles does not arise from interactions between the putative quasiparticles themselves.